marcosoares-92/IndustrialDataScienceWorkflow/README.md

 3. Now, open the Python terminal in the idsw folder and run `pip install .`
 - You can use command `cd "...\idsw"`, providing the full idsw path to navigate to it.
 Alternatively, run `pip install ".\*.tar.gz" in the folder terminal.

+#### After cloning the directory, you can also run the package without installing it:
+1. Copy the whole idsw folder to the working directory where your python or jupyter notebook file is saved.
+- There must be an idsw folder on the python file directory.
+2. In your file run:
+`from idsw import *`
+for importing all idsw functions without the alias idsw; or:
+`import idsw`to import the package with the alias idsw.